druid-io/druid-io.github.io/_posts/2013-10-18-realtime-web-applications.md

 For more information on the Ruby and Python Druid clients, see here and here.
 For more information on starting a Druid realtime node, see here.

-## Web App in Python
+## Web App in Python/Flask/pyDruid

-Our Python controller is simple enough.
+Our Python [Flask](http://flask.pocoo.org/) application is simple enough.
 One route serves our HTML/CSS/Javascript, and another serves JSON to our chart.
+The fetch_data method runs our Druid query via the [pyDruid package](https://github.com/metamx/pydruid).

 	from flask import Flask, render_template
 	import json